 Dirty, worn-out or missing tiles and crumbling coping are surefire signs of a pool’s age and need to be replaced.
 Pool coping is the edging placed around the top edge of the swimming pool.
 It separates the pool structure from the pool decking.

-If tiles are missing or cracked and coping is disintegrating, it’s likely that water is damaging the pool’s underground structure.
+If some tiling is missing or cracked and coping is disintegrating, it’s likely that water is damaging the pool’s underground structure.
 The repeated freezing and thawing of winter expands any cracks and can lead to serious deterioration.

 New tiles come in a variety of materials, finishes, designs, and styles.
 There are several options for new coping, too, including poured concrete, precast concrete, and natural stone.